 Water Withdrawal, Conservation & Drought

-This section of the website presents information regarding DEC's water resource management programs.
+Information regarding DEC's water resource management programs

 Water Withdrawal, Conservation, & Interbasin Diversions